 So how do I use math to take a ‘GOLDEN’ perfect photo?

-Although photography is a visual art form, everywhere you look, you can find Mathematics in photography.
-There are a few simple, timeless principles of composition you need to learn about for photography and to find the ‘sweet spot’.
+Although photography is a visual art form, everywhere you look, you can find Mathematics in it, like the principle of the Golden Ratio photography.

 And if you want to completely forget that they’re numbers, yeah, that sits well with me.

 Before you cringe and think that this article talks about the horrors of Math (i.e. numbers), let me stop you right there!
 You don’t need to add, subtract, multiply or divide big numbers; you don’t even have to find the value of x (or your ex, for that matter), but do you know that there is still some aspects of math that are involved in capturing the perfect, or “golden” photo?

 Do you still recall when you were back in class, and your teacher would start discussing a subject you couldn’t believe you would ever need to learn again?
 I know that I do.
 But sometimes it’s amusing how those subjects reappear later, even if it is in a way you least expected.